eACLS Logo

 What are the eACLS™ program learning objectives?

-1. Describe the Acute Coronary Syndromes (ACS) continuum.
+1. Describe the acute coronary syndromes (ACS) continuum.

 3. Select the appropriate treatment modality for patients with ACS, including the management of chest pain and the use of fibrinolytic reperfusion therapy.